 Cost: the elephant in the room

 If you want wool, it’s an investment.
 It costs 2-5x most other carpet fibers.
 You can check out my carpet cost calculator for more details.
 Just know this, if you like wool, it’s a luxury.
 If you want to get by on a budget, you’ll want to look for another carpet.

 The color of your wool carpet can fade with time if it’s constantly exposed to sunlight.
 This usually isn’t a problem, and definitely doesn’t mean you have to avoid any rooms with windows.
 However, if you have a room that is constantly exposed to direct UV rays, you’ll either want curtains to block the midday sun or consider another carpet material.

 Absorbs water which can lead to mildew

-Wool can acts like a sponge.
-So if you have water damage, it’s not as easy as the synethic (man-made) carpet materials to absorb all the water.
+Wool can act like a sponge.
+So if you have water damage, it’s not as easy as the synthetic (man-made) carpet materials to absorb all the water.

 In most settings, this doesn’t matter much.
-However, if you have a moisture problem at all (looking at you basements), wool may be a carpet to avoid.
+However, if you have a moisture problem at all (looking at your basements), the wool may be a carpet to avoid.

 Moths and other insects

 Apparently, insects like to eat sheep’s wool coat.
-That’s why you occassionally hear of people getting holes in wool sweaters due to moths.
+That’s why you occasionally hear of people getting holes in wool sweaters due to moths.

 To combat this, wool carpet manufacturers usually apply a mild insecticide to the wool carpets.
 And I personally don’t know anyone that’s had an issue with insects and their wool carpet.